leonmartin/c-sharp-course/Milestone01/instructions.md

         E2 --> Y2[Program 2 End];
 ```

-Solve the exercises in the Program.cs file in the templates/task02-2 folder.
+Solve the exercises in the Program.cs file in the templates/task01-2 folder.

-## Task 02.3: Creating your own Classes and Objects
+## Task 01-3: Creating your own Classes and Objects

 Congratulations, you know the basic building blocks to control the flow of your C# program.
 And without thinking about it, you actually already used object-oriented programming.
-Every time you declared a variable and set its value you created an object, i.e. an instance of class specified as the type.
+Every time you declared a variable and set its value you created an object, i.e. an instance of the class specified as the type.

 For instance,